LOOPE: Learnable Optimal Patch Order in Positional Embeddings for Vision Transformers: Experiments

 \subsection{Positional Embedding Structural Integrity (PESI) Metrics}

-Table. \ref{tab: Table 5} presents the positional fidelity indices for various Absolute Positional Encodings (APEs).
-For calculating directed monotonicity, the number of buckets, N is set to 60 for preparing this table.
-So, the \(\delta = 6^o\) The results indicate that LOOPE achieves the highest values in both undirected monotonicity and undirected asymmetry, demonstrating its robustness.
+Table \ref{tab: Table 5} presents the positional fidelity indices for various APEs.
+For calculating directed monotonicity, the number of buckets, N is set to 60 testing.
+So, the \(\delta = 6^o\) The results indicate that LOOPE achieves the highest values in both \textbf{Undirected Monotonicity} and \textbf{Undirected Asymmetry}, demonstrating its robustness.
 Conversely, Learnable APE performs the worst across all three metrics, indicating that its embeddings are not highly monotone.
-A notable observation is the asymmetry value of LPE, which is -0.72.
+A notable observation is the asymmetry value of Learnable, which is -0.72.
 This negative value arises because the average cosine similarity across all cells is predominantly negative, leading to an overall asymmetry value below zero.
-Meanwhile, Learnable Frequency exhibits strong directed monotonicity with stable results in the undirected setting.
+Meanwhile, Fourier exhibits strong \textbf{Directed Monotonicity} with stable results in the undirected setting.
 However, it compromises radial symmetry, meaning that values on a single radius show greater instability compared to other periodic APEs.
 In contrast, LOOPE demonstrates the most stable radial symmetry, reinforcing its reliability in positional encoding.